McMath Secondary School

 The school is fed into by the nearby elementary schools of Lord Byng Elementary School, Westwind Elementary School, Manoah Steves Elementary School, John G. Diefenbaker Elementary School, Dixon Elementary School and Homma Elementary School as well as all French immersion students from 15 other elementary schools in western Richmond.

-As of 2023, the current principal is Mr. J. Johnstone and the vice principals are Ms. A Naidu and Mr. L Banta.
+As of 2023, the current principal is J. Johnstone.
 The school's sports teams are all called the McMath Wildcats.
 McMath uses the semester system with PLT (Personal Learning Time).